Contact Center vs. Call Center: How Do They Compare?

 These two different communication resources also use different Key Performance Indicators (KPIs) to measure their success.
 In this article, we’ll explore the differences between call center services and contact centers and talk about how their specific KPIs shape their business models.

 The main difference between call center and contact center is that call centers exclusively handle incoming and outgoing communications via phone.
-Though it is important to remember that an outbound and inbound call center process can vary.
+Though it is important to remember that an outbound call center and inbound call center process can vary.
 A sales call center, for instance, fields and makes calls related to business sales efforts.

 Virtual receptionists couldn’t exist without inbound call center services.
 Call centers only handle phone communications, meaning that they can accept more calls per day, streamline call center training, and operate in the niche of phone-based customer service.